ShaneWilliamson/QM-Lab/README.txt

 	- We will also begin our first serious triage for the coming deliverable.
 Now that we have the infrastructure in place, issue tracking will see a lot more use, as well as its own validation and triage process as discussed in class.

 	- We wanted to see more logging this ID, but it didn't happen.
+However, we have looked into log4javascript, and it WILL be in the next deliverable.

 	- We will incorporate more assertions throughout the code as well as complete the started effort of putting method contracts with each method, with pre and postconditions.